Trump’s illness halts campaign just when it needs an October boost

 “He’s falling down the stairs going faster and faster, which makes it harder and harder to regain his footing,” Murphy said.
 “He really needed a September reset, but instead he was broke and incompetent, and his debate was a disaster.
 And now he’s in quicksand in October and unable to even work the politics of a serious presidential illness correctly while the clock mercilessly ticks.”

 Trump had planned out visits to swing states between now and the Nov.
-3 election, and likely more than a dozen stops have now been canceled.
+3 election, and probably more than a dozen stops have been canceled.
 Aides do not expect to have him back on the road for at least 10 to 14 days.

 The Trump campaign, which is facing a cash crunch relative to Biden’s well-funded operation, also had to cancel upcoming fundraisers, a Republican official said.

-In the president’s absence, the Trump campaign has launched “Operation MAGA” — an initiatives named for Trump’s “Make America Great Again” slogan that will dispatch prominent surrogates across the country to hold events keeping supporters engaged.
+In the president’s absence, the Trump campaign has launched “Operation MAGA” — an initiative named for Trump’s “Make America Great Again” slogan that will dispatch prominent surrogates across the country to hold events keeping supporters engaged.
 The push will begin with a virtual event for grass-roots supporters on Monday night, with in-person events resuming on Thursday.

 “We can’t lock down the whole country,” said Tim Murtaugh, the campaign spokesman.